surrealwaffle/bsp_exorcist/README.md

 The red arrow into the face indicates where the vector intersects with the surface.
 The red outline indicates the surface intersected.
 The lime-green line indicates where the top and bottom surfaces are split along the face.
-As shown, excess geometry is attributed to the bottom surface, and eliminating this geometry would introduce a hole into the BSP.
+As shown, excess geometry is attributed to the bottom surface.
+Eliminating that excess geometry would introduce a hole into the BSP, because the surface that should be intersected is never tested in the first place.

 ## TODOs
  * MSVC build support